 From 2010 onwards, enterprises resident in the Republic providing services to other Member State set the recipient liable to take care of the VAT involved under the reverse charge.
-Whether there is a sale of goods or provision or services in other Member State, enterprises are liable to submit the VIES return electronically (from this year onwards) on the 15th day following the end of each month though the website: https://taxisnet.mof.gov.cy/displayWelcome.do.
+Whether there is a sale of goods or provision of services in other Member State, enterprises are liable to submit the VIES return electronically (from this year onwards) on the 15th day following the end of each month through the website: https://taxisnet.mof.gov.cy/displayWelcome.do.

 For more information please contact

 The authors expressly disclaim all and any liability and responsibility to any person, entity or corporation who acts or fails to act as a consequence of any reliance upon the whole or any part of the contents of this publication.